Bamboo in Europe

 BAMBOO AS A SOLITARY PLANT

 Bamboo gets on fine on its own.
 In exposed places it can suffer some damage during a bad winter, but nearly always it recovers well.
-Fargesia murielae is well known as a solitary, but nowadays the choice is greater: try Phyllostachys aureosulcata ‘Spectabilis’, which is currently taking over from the less-hardy Phyllostachys aurea, and Phyllostachys nigra en Phyllostachys vivax ‘Aureocaulis’.
-In the south and west of Holland a plant such as Semiarundinaria fastuosa or Pleioblastus hindsii can be used to fantastic effect.
+Fargesia murieliae is well known as a solitary, but nowadays the choice is greater: try Phyllostachys aureosulcata Spectabilis, which is currently taking over from the less-hardy Phyllostachys aurea, and Phyllostachys nigra and Phyllostachys vivax Aureocaulis.
+Semiarundinaria viridis or a tall Pleioblastus can be used to fantastic effect.

 Bamboo should be used more in the urban environment; it relieves the tight lines of modern housing.
 A Sasa palmata placed at the edge of a pond is a fantastic example of the use of solitary planting.

 The fastest spreading bamboo is Sasa.
 Frequently Sasa or Pleioblastus is used as a maintenance-free lawn; it spreads quickly and gives complete groud-cover.
 Many of these bamboos benefit from being cut to ground level in winter.
 They regrow in fresh, vigorous colours.

 Many variegated plants are available in the dwarf bamboos.
 Pleioblastus auricoma in particular produces wonderful almost flourescent yellow-green leaves (but not everybody likes these!).
 In this genus also really large leaved plants exist such as Sasa tessellata, which even grows in deep shadow.

 Some taller bamboos also provide good ground cover.
 It will take a few years (depending on the plant size) to cover any given area.
 But once covered, the ground needs little or no further maintenance.